If you have a question that we have not answered for you, please contact us for more information.

 • Work-based projects

-Participants who do not meet the requirements within the first weeks of the course are graded as “Incomplete” and are invited to re-apply to the course in the subsequent quarter.
-More information is available in GCA’s Escalation, Course Removal and Re-Enrolment Policy.
+Participants who do not meet the requirements within the first weeks of the course are graded as “Incomplete” and invited to reapply in the subsequent launch.
+The GCA’s Escalation, Course Removal, and Re-Enrolment Policy provides more information.

 A participant’s mastery of the course will be assessed as an aggregate percentage.
 An outcome of less than 70% will be deemed as an Incomplete Grade.

-A participant who successfully completes a course is awarded a certificate, together with an outcome statement.
+A participant who successfully completes a course is awarded a certificate.

 How do GAC Operating Companies support participation in GCA?